-Wolf Medical offers PRP with ACell, a standalone procedure to slow the progress of balding and hair loss.
+Wolf Medical offers PRP, a standalone procedure to slow the progress of balding and hair loss.
 In some cases, this procedure reverses hair loss.

 PRP has unique benefits as a hair loss treatment.
 There are no wounds created, as only a tiny 30g needle is used.
 And there is no scarring of any sort; following the procedure there is zero visual evidence.

 Bottom line: PRP injection is a cost-effective and feasible treatment option for hair loss, and can be regarded as a valuable complement to other hair loss treatments.